 Heading east, runners turn right on Domain, then loop back left on Outer Civic Circle, then left on Rue Royale Street to New Town Lake Drive.

 Runners head east on New Town Lake Drive toward Granger Boulevard with the canal on their left.

 Mile seven is on New Town Lake Drive just after the turn from Rue Royale.

 Runners continue east and turn left on Granger at the corner of New Town Lake.

-Heading north on Granger Blvd. runners reach Fluid Station #3 before they turn right onto Barter to rejoin the out-and-back portion of the course.
+Heading north on Granger Boulevard runners reach Fluid & Fuel Station #3 before they turn right onto Barter to rejoin the out-and-back portion of the course.

-Before this mile is complete runners turn left on Sublette St. and continue on Island Harbor toward the exit of New Town.
+Before this mile is complete runners turn left on Sublette Street and continue on Island Harbor toward the exit of New Town.

 Say goodbye to New Town as you turn right on Boschertown Road.